 - Heat oven to 425F degrees while you dice the eggplants.

-- Bake for 20 minutes until the eggplant pieces begin to brown.
+- Bake for 20 minutes, turning them over halfway through, until the eggplant pieces begin to brown.
 Remove from oven and set aside.

 - In a small sauté pan, heat 1 teaspoon olive or canola oil until hot.